 After the conclusion of the regular season and all sixteen teams are seeded, the NBA playoffs is clear to start.
 After a few days of rest at the beginning of April, the sixteen teams are called into action in the second or third week of April.

 The NBA playoffs usually run until mid-June.
-The 2020 NBA playoffs will be starting much later due to the novel Corona virus.
+The 2020 NBA playoffs started much later due to the novel Corona virus.
 The virus caused the season to be postponed for over four months.
-The 2020 NBA playoffs will begin on August 17 and will run into October.

 Wrapping Things Up: How Do the NBA Playoffs Work?